-(1) The applicant shall submit an application to the director on forms provided by the county.

-(2) An application is not considered accepted until all applicable fee(s) are paid to the county and all required materials of that application are submitted.

-(3) Acceptance of the application indicates only that the application is ready for processing and review.
+- (1) The applicant shall submit an application to the director on forms provided by the county. - (2) An application is not considered accepted until all applicable fee(s) are paid to the county and all required materials of that application are submitted. - (3) Acceptance of the application indicates only that the application is ready for processing and review.
 It does not represent the application has been deemed complete.
-Acceptance of an application shall not preclude a determination at a later date that additional criteria need to be addressed and/or that the application is incomplete.

-(4) An application is deemed to be complete when, in the judgment of the director, all applicable approval criteria have been adequately addressed in the application, supplemental materials provided by the applicant, and all applicable fees have been paid to the county.

-(5) If an application is incomplete, the director shall, within 30 days of accepting the application, notify the applicant in writing of what information is missing.
-The application will be deemed complete upon receipt of:

-- (a) All of the information. - (b) Some of the missing information and written notice from the applicant that no other information will be provided; or - (c) Written notice from the applicant that none of the missing information will be provided.

-(6) If the applicant submits the missing information within 180 days of the date the application was first submitted notice sent in subsection (5) of this section, the application shall be deemed complete upon receipt of the missing information.

-(7) For lands located within the urban growth boundary and for applications for mineral aggregate extraction, the approval authority shall act upon a completed application within 120 calendar days after the application is deemed complete of the filing of a completed application.
-For all other permit applications, the approval authority shall act upon a completed application within 150 calendar days after the application is deemed days after the application is deemed application within 150 calendar days after the application is deemed complete of filing of a completed application.
+Acceptance of an application shall not preclude a determination at a later date that additional criteria need to be addressed and/or that the application is incomplete. - (4) An application is deemed to be complete when, in the judgment of the director, all applicable approval criteria have been adequately addressed in the application, supplemental materials provided by the applicant, and all applicable fees have been paid to the county. - (5) If an application is incomplete, the director shall, within 30 days of accepting the application, notify the applicant in writing of what information is missing.
+The application will be deemed complete upon receipt of: - (a) All of the information. - (b) Some of the missing information and written notice from the applicant that no other information will be provided; or - (c) Written notice from the applicant that none of the missing information will be provided. - (6) If the applicant submits the missing information within 180 days of the date the application was accepted in accordance with CCC 18.172.020(3) notice sent in subsection (5) of this section, the application shall be deemed complete upon receipt of the missing information. - (7) For lands located within the urban growth boundary and for applications for mineral aggregate extraction, the approval authority shall act upon a completed application within 120 calendar days after the application is deemed complete of the filing of a completed application.
+For all other permit applications, the approval authority shall act upon a completed application within 150 calendar days after the application is deemed complete of filing of a completed application.
 Such time limitations can be extended with the consent of the applicant.
 (Ord.
 330 § 10 (Exh.
 I), 2022; Ord.
 317 § 6, 2020; Ord.
 236 § 5 (Exh.
 E), 2010; Ord.
 231 § 1 (Exh.
 A), 2010; Ord.
 216 § 2, 2009; Ord.
 18 § 9.020, 2003)

-Planning Commission Work Session 11/09/2022 18.172.060 Director decisions and extensions.
+18.172.060 Director decisions and extensions.